Tarrin376/hft-network-optimisation/README.md

     Specifies the solver to use.
 Options are `brute-force`, `link-based-ga`, `path-based-ga`, and `milp`.
 *   `--maxlatency`, `-l`
     **Type:** Double
-    The maximum permissible latency for any path in the solution.
+    The maximum latency considered acceptable by the firm.
 *   `--seed`
     **Type:** Unsigned Long Long
     The seed value for the PRNG to ensure reproducibility of results.